ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 - `aria-expanded (state)`: Applied to the header element of each `amp-accordion` section.
 - `aria-labelledby`: Applied to the content element of each `amp-accordion` section.

-`amp-accordion` automatically adds the following
+`amp-accordion` also automatically adds the following accessibility attributes:

 - `tabindex`: Applied to the header element of each `amp-accordion` section.
 - `role=button`: Applied to the header element of each `amp-accordion` section.